 The procedure known as rhinoplasty (sometimes known as “nose sculpting surgery”) helps to alter the shape of the nose.
 The boney and cartilaginous components of the nose help give it shape and structure.
 To create a more aesthetically pleasing nose, these can be changed.

-Most surgeons perform this type of surgery via an incision in the columella (the tissue that separates the nostrils).
-This is referred to as the open approach to rhinoplasty.
-Unfortunately, this can lead to an unsightly scar if poor healing occurs or if the incision line heals with a darker pigmentation.
-For this reason, Dr. Nikolas Chugay is sought after for his closed rhinoplasty procedure.
-This surgery, as practiced by many surgeons in South America and Central America, relies on incisions within the nose to produce excellent cosmetic results WITHOUT EXTERNAL SCARRING.
+The majority of surgeons use an incision in the columella to carry out this sort of surgery (the tissue that separates the nostrils).
+The open approach to rhinoplasty is what is known as this.
+Unfortunately, if inadequate healing takes place or the incision line heals with a darker pigmentation, this may leave an ugly scar.
+For this reason, Dr. Nikolas Chugay’s closed rhinoplasty treatment is in high demand.
+Many surgeons in South and Central America use this procedure, which depends on incisions inside the nose to give outstanding cosmetic results WITHOUT EXTERNAL SCARRING.